lestec-al/social-network/README.md

 Django notebook project, beginner level.

+The project is at an early stage of development!

 This program is one of my teaching projects.

-The project is at an early stage of development!
-The goal is educational.
+Project plan:
+- accounts (with interface) for users
+- individuals notes (dashboard) for users
+- list of notes and notes itself
+- interface look